chidiwilliams/chidiwilliams.com/content/post/quadtrees-in-the-wild.md

 {{<figure src="https://res.cloudinary.com/cwilliams/image/upload/v1631579887/Blog/Finding_points_within_a_boundary.png" caption="The time it takes to find points within a boundary grows slower with a quadtree than with a list">}}

 Consequently, quadtrees perform best when the data points are fairly evenly scattered.
-If most of the points are positioned close to one another, the quadtree becomes _unbalanced_, i.e. only a few nodes would hold most of the points.
-And the runtime performance of searching the quadtree will tend closer towards that of the list.
+If most of the points are positioned close to one another, the quadtree becomes _unbalanced_.
+Only a few nodes would hold most of the points, and the runtime performance of searching the quadtree will tend closer towards that of the list.[^ger]

 ## Nearest point to a location